Quantifying Perovskite Solar Cell Degradation via Machine Learning from Spatially Resolved Multimodal Luminescence Time Series: Results

-Coupling modalities partially recovers performance, but the gain depends strongly on \emph{which} modalities are paired.
-Among two-modality inputs, EL+PL\textsubscript{sc} performs best and is closest to the full model, achieving $\mathrm{MAE} = 0.052 \pm 0.002$ and $R^2 = 0.534 \pm 0.034$.
-Interestingly, PL\textsubscript{oc}+PL\textsubscript{sc} is comparably competitive, with $\mathrm{MAE} = 0.051 \pm 0.006$ and $R^2 = 0.461 \pm 0.054$, despite the poor performance of PL\textsubscript{sc} in isolation.
-By contrast, EL+PL\textsubscript{oc} performs substantially worse ($\mathrm{MAE} = 0.060 \pm 0.005$, $R^2 = 0.245 \pm 0.170$) and exhibits the highest variability across folds, including a near-zero or slightly negative $R^2$ in one split.
+Coupling modalities partially recovers performance, but the gain depends strongly on \emph{which} physical contrasts are combined.
+Among two-modality inputs, EL+PL\textsubscript{sc} performs best and is closest to the full model, achieving $\mathrm{MAE} = 0.050 \pm 0.006$ and $R^2 = 0.531 \pm 0.085$.
+Interestingly, PL\textsubscript{oc}+PL\textsubscript{sc} is comparably competitive, with $\mathrm{MAE} = 0.050 \pm 0.005$ and $R^2 = 0.504 \pm 0.055$, showing that the two PL acquisition conditions already encode much of the information needed for robust $R_\mathrm{PCE}$ prediction.
+By contrast, EL+PL\textsubscript{oc} performs worse ($\mathrm{MAE} = 0.055 \pm 0.007$, $R^2 = 0.364 \pm 0.175$) and exhibits the highest variability across folds.
 This non-trivial behavior indicates that ``adding a second modality'' does not automatically increase robustness, and that some modality combinations can introduce competing cues that are not consistently transferable across device splits.

+We further repeated the same modality-ablation protocol for the spatially homogenized LumPerNet control, in which each retained channel was replaced by its spatial average before model ingestion.
+The paired comparison in Figure~\ref{fig:comparison_summary} shows that modality removal generally has a stronger adverse effect on the homogenized control than on the full spatial model, although the EL-only case remains an exception.
+Thus, once spatial heterogeneity is removed, the model becomes more dependent on the simultaneous availability of all EL, PL\textsubscript{oc}, and PL\textsubscript{sc} global intensity signals.
+Conversely, the full spatial LumPerNet is more tolerant to reduced modality sets, suggesting that spatially resolved patterns provide partially redundant degradation information that can compensate, to some extent, for missing global modality signals.
+This supports the use of the full spatial multimodal input as the default configuration: although global luminescence evolution is highly informative, preserving spatial structure improves representation robustness under modality reduction.